Last Updated on March 27, 2021 by Shaun Snapp

 It is well known that sales forecasts have the highest bias of any of the forecasts that are provided within a company.

 In some cases, a sales forecast is blended with a statistical forecast, such as when forecasting toothpaste sales.
-Still, in the case of more significant ticket items, such as with the forecast of enterprise software sales, the sales forecast is often the only forecast that is used to generate the final forecast.
-The problem in almost all sales forecasts is that because the number of their sales typically compensates salespeople, and the salesperson’s job is dependent upon their sales, salespeople have a strong institutional created bias to their forecast.
+Still, in the case of more significant ticket items, such as with the forecast of enterprise software sales, the sales forecast is often the only forecast used to generate the final forecast.
+The problem in almost all sales forecasts is that because the number of their sales typically compensates salespeople, and the salesperson’s job depends on their sales, salespeople have a strong institutional created bias to their forecast.

 When Quotas Meet The Limitations of Market Demand

 Companies most often place a higher quota that can be met due to market constraints (at least on all of the salespeople as a group).
 Just about every company wishes to sell more products than the market can absorb.